u-boot/u-boot/doc/usage/cmd/env.rst

     \-a
         all U-Boot environment, when 'name' is absent.
     \-e
-        print UEFI variables, all by default when 'name'.
+        print UEFI variables, all by default if 'name' is not provided.
     \-guid guid
         print only the UEFI variables matching this GUID (any by default) with guid format = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx".